KamilBabayev/dsa/README.md

 ## __`Top 10 Big O interview questions`__
-`Question 1` What is the runtime of below code ?
+`Question 1 Product and Sum` What is the runtime of below code ?

 ```python
 # let us try to find with above learned rule table